+Orally Disintegrating Tablet

-Orally Disintegrating Tablet.
-An orally disintegrating tablet, or ODT, formulation for vonoprazan is currently in development by Takeda.
-We may conduct one or more Phase 1 trials to support potential approval of the ODT formulation.
-We believe that the ODT represents a meaningful commercial opportunity for patients with difficulty swallowing, as estimated peak U.S. sales of the lansoprazole ODT formulation were over \$450 million.
+An orally disintegrating tablet, or ODT, formulation for vonoprazan is currently being commercialized by Takeda in Japan.
+We may conduct one or more Phase 1 trials to support potential approval of an ODT formulation.
+We believe that an ODT formulation represents a meaningful commercial opportunity for patients with difficulty swallowing in adults as well as will provide a more desirable dosing administration options for children.
+It is estimated peak U.S. sales of the lansoprazole ODT formulation were over \$450 million.